pivotal/blog/content/post/data-open-source-community-2016.md

 We are also very likely to run into each other at one of the big, established gatherings of open source developers.
 As I am writing this, a whole bunch of us are converging on Brussels to kick off 2016 at the grand daddy of all open source conferences: [FOSDEM](http://fosdem.org/).
 At FOSDEM you can find us at [FOSDEM PGDay](http://fosdem2016.pgconf.eu/), [Apache Software Foundation](http://www.apache.org/) booth and most importantly a [HPC, Big Data and Data Science devroom](https://fosdem.org/2016/schedule/track/hpc,_big_data_and_data_science/).
 To show our appreciation for all of our community members we are also hosting a dinner on Saturday, Feb 30 at 7pm in this lovely place called [La Mirabelle](http://www.mirabelle.be/).
 There we will be toasting our latest addition to Pivotal Open Source family: [Orca](https://github.com/greenplum-db/gporca).
 Orca is a [modular query optimizer for big data](http://pivotal.io/big-data/white-paper/orca-a-modular-query-optimizer-architecture-for-big-data) and we are really excited to share this breakthrough research in databases with all of you.

 With that, I really hope see all of you soon.
 Drop by.
 Say hi.
 It’ll be a fun 2016!

+Roman Shaposhnik,
+Director of Open Source Strategy at Pivotal